1908 Blackball miners' strike: Resolution timeline

-The final decision to end the strike has been seen as a pragmatic response to a request for the re-opening of the Blackball mine to compensate for the nearby Tyneside Mine being flooddc following high levels of rainfall in the area.
+The final decision to end the strike has been seen as a pragmatic response to a request for the re-opening of the Blackball mine to compensate for the nearby Tyneside Mine being flooded following high levels of rainfall in the area.
 This was accepted by miners and company directors on 11 May 1908, and the next day work started at Blackball mine, meaning, with "a double shift of eight hours each for hewers and truckers, thirty minutes for 'crib time and all miners being restored to work", the strike was over.